A snapshot overview of schools in Budapest that are considered (although not necessarily chosen) by English-speaking expat parents.

 Lycée Francais de Budapest (Gustave Eiffel French School of Budapest)

 Founded in 1908 and located on the outskirts of Budapest.
-One of the Agency for French Education Abroad (AEFE) group of nearly 500 global schools.
-Just under 100 per cent pass rate in the French Baccalaureate and Brevet with over half the graduates scoring a 'tres bien'.
-Impressive as around 40 different nationalities attend the school, including a high number of Hungarian students.
+One of around 500 global schools, run by the Agency for French Education Abroad (AEFE) and authorised by the French Ministry of Education.
+Just under 100 per cent pass rate in the French Baccalaureate and Brevet with over half the graduates scoring a 'tres bien' - is impressive as around 40 different nationalities attend the school, including a high number of Hungarian students who do not have French as a first language.